-In 1976, Congress first addressed the issue of hazardous waste disposal with the passage of the Resource Conservation and Recovery Act, which set standards for protecting human health and the natural environment from the potential hazards of waste disposal.
+In 1976, Congress first addressed the issue of hazardous waste disposal with the passage of the Resource Conservation and Recovery Act.
+This act sets standards for protecting human health and the natural environment from the potential hazards of waste disposal.

-One of the goals of the law was ensuring the management of waste in an environmentally sound manner.
+One of the goals of the law was to ensure the management of waste in an environmentally sound manner.

-The next major step was the Basel Convention in March 1989, an international treaty designed to reduce the movements of hazardous waste between nations and prevent the transfer of hazardous waste from developed to less developed nations.
+The next major step was the Basel Convention in March 1989, an international treaty designed to reduce the movements of hazardous waste between nations and prevent the transfer of hazardous waste from developed to less-developed countries.

-One thing that’s grown significantly since then has been the e-waste recycling industry, the most proven way of keeping e-waste out of landfills or from being burned in incinerators.
+One thing that’s grown significantly since then has been the e-waste recycling industry.
+This industry has the most proven way of keeping e-waste out of landfills or from being burned in incinerators.